Sébastien Leclerc: Analysis

 For his talent at composition, Leclerc is accounted among the best French artists of the 17th century.
 His catalog was edited by Th.-Ant.
 Joubert and contains 3412 pieces—nearly all his own composition.
 He is credited with a remarkable intelligence; a delicacy in engraving the smallest drawings; and a certain grandeur in his treatment of the most grand and lavish subjects.
 Leclerc has sometimes been criticized for some monotony and for inconsistencies in plates destined for the same book—although such a wide output made some repetition inevitable.
 Leclerc is held as one of the most able French engravers, alongside Callot, Abraham Bosse and Brebiette.

-Print collectors have always wished to gain a full collection of Leclerc's images, but even during his lifetime some of his images eluded them.
-Potier, a famous collector who died around 1757 and a friend of Leclerc's, began a prints collection quite late in life and his fellow art collectors criticized his taste for that sphere - they smiled whenever he offered to show them his print collection and, to avoid hurting his feelings, stated they were unworthy of such an honour.
-Understanding the situation and slightly hurt at their disdain, Potier resolved to bring some of his fellow collectors to his house to have his revenge.

-He invited Leclerc to engrave a print on a subject of his own choice for the occasion and a few days later Leclerc delivered a small image of Venus rising from the waves.
-Potier paid for the print, took the proofs of the image Leclerc had drawn for him off the market and then invited the collectors to come see his collection.
-When they came, Potier showed them a small print he said he had acquired by chance, but each collector cried "But it's by Sébastien Leclerc!
-I haven't got it in my collection, it's totally unknown to me."
-They then left Potier and ran to Leclerc, where they found not a single proof and were unable to find it in circulation.
-Thus they returned to Potier and, in searching through his collections for the proofs, finally looked properly at them, praised them and no longer disdained them.

 His richly illustrated treatise on architecture (Paris, 1714) was translated into English by Ephraim Chambers as A treatise of Architecture with Remarks and Observations.
 In a number of editions, it served until the mid-eighteenth century as the only systematized and encyclopedic introduction to the decorative part of architecture, ornamentation and enriched molding that was available in English.